molzri3/NorthHackingDays/MISC/Catch Me If You Can/README.md

 # Description
-look for the key it could be with anyone and everywhere , you have a entry point in challenge-Osint.py
+look for the key it could be with anyone and everywhere , you have an entry point in challenge-Osint.py files to upload : - steg.png
+                  - challenge-Osint.py

 # Flag
 NHD{W444444_H4$$4444AAN_Rak_3ajebni}